Discrete and continuum models for the coevolutionary dynamics between CD8+ cytotoxic T lymphocytes and tumour cells: Funding

 \section{Funding}

 E.L. has received funding from the European Research Council (ERC) under the European Union's Horizon2020 research and innovation programme (grant agreement No 740623).
-T.L. gratefully acknowledges support from the MIUR grant ``Dipartimenti di Eccellenza 2018- 2022''.
+T.L. gratefully acknowledges support from the Italian Ministry of University and Research (MUR) through the grant ``Dipartimenti di Eccellenza 2018-2022'' (Project no. E11G18000350001) and the PRIN 2020 project (No. 2020JLWP23) ``Integrated Mathematical Approaches to Socio–Epidemiological Dynamics'' (CUP: E15F21005420006).
+L.A., E.L. and T.L. gratefully acknowledge support from the CNRS International Research Project ``Modélisation de la biomécanique cellulaire et tissulaire'' (MOCETIBI).

 \begin{appendices}